 Second, a codebase often has many entry points, more than can be enumerated and more than can be tested.
 Combining all potential vectors with all potential weaknesses gives a threat agent so many resources and strategies that if someone wants to hack you, it is only a matter of time.
 Hopefully, the good guys find it and report it first.
 After the recent articles about Pwn2Own, the security flaws I’ve seen and heard of, and the amount of exploited data the past few years, I figure the best and only perfect way to protect your application is simply to just not have one.
 Obviously that’s not a possibility, so when have you done enough?
 How can you balance product against security?

 Some security approaches seem almost useless.
 CSP doesn’t protect against anything in 90+% of cases.
 Some things are redundant, DNSSEC is meaningless and you should assume that is always insecure.
 How can I tell what is useful and what is not?

 I need help.
 If someone can tell me what to read to get a clear picture, from an established professional with a good track record, please, please do.
 If they work at a company that gets hacked or exploited regularly, have they really been doing a good job?

-Right now, I’m leaning towards a security strategy where you do the basics, get the good guys helping you through bounties, and spend as much time on anti-fraud, marketing, and risk management to make it seem like you are doing a good job.
+First – purchase active monitoring of your endpoints.
+Once someone gets in, this will help you get them out.
+Second – do the basics, get the good guys helping you through bounties, and spend as much time on anti-fraud, marketing, and risk management to make it seem like you are doing a good job.
+Do everything you can so you don’t seem like an easy target.
 Remember, in today’s social climate, facts and truth don’t really matter.
 Maybe it’s more important to seem secure than to be secure.